berryboylb/BasicPhp/README.md

 ��#BasicPhp

-1)These are basic php code snippets for those that want to learn php but doesn't want to read the documentation nor watch videos.
+1) These are basic php code snippets for those that want to learn php but doesn't want to read the documentation nor watch videos.

-2)it is well commented to explain what it entails and can be used anywhere.
+2) it is well commented to explain what it entails and can be used anywhere.

-3)Always clone the repo to see what's new.
+3) Always clone the repo to see what's new.

   Tools: Xamp and any text editor of your choice